Felipe-Nep/Projeto/README.md

   - 1 resistor 120 Ω;
   - 1 resistor 220 Ω.
 # Esquematização
 A Figura a seguir ilustra o esquema de ligação do circuito principal do projeto.
-Os circuitos não apresentados (Display e Bluetooth) serão caracterizados posteriormente.
+As esquematização do circuito do Display e do Bluetooth serão caracterizadas posteriormente.

 ![imgem-fritizing](https://user-images.githubusercontent.com/53840650/62588248-79896580-b89b-11e9-8310-a0aeaff0b905.JPG)